aronbalog/Vox/README.md

 Every attribute or relationship (`Resource` subclass property) must have `@objc dynamic` prefix to be able to do so.

-> Think about your `Resource` classes as strong typed interafaces to a JSON object.
+> Think about your `Resource` classes as strong typed interfaces to a JSON object.

 This opens up the possibility to easily handle the cases with: